Former abecedarian CC tutor (iijuan12), former history teacher, & currently a Christian homeschooling mama of 9 blessings

 - Vary who says it: Have children chant it with me.
 Girls say it with me.
 Boys say it with me.
 Right table says it with me.
 Left table says it with me.
 Everyone says it with me.

-(*At home we’ll be learning the science sentence using the song by Theodora Rulz, posted below.)
+(*At home we’ll be learning the English sentence using the song by Theodora Rulz, posted below.)

 - Sing the history sentence & do motions while the children listen.
 We marched during the song & then did a "You're out" umpire sign with our right hand for "expel."